 Knowing that temperatures would soar above 100 degrees, I wanted to make sure that I kept the misadventures to a minimum.
 Normally on longer rides, even on the scooter, I tend to wear my motorcycle jacket.
 This time, I opted for a my soft shell jacket, which has enough ventilation and kept me cool during the ride (if you’re interested in learning more about my jacket, check out my gear review!).
 I also took my water bladder, which kept my water cold and helped me stay hydrated during the ride.

 While we rode up to the Point of Rocks area, this is also a great place for hiking.
 I first discovered this place during my Appalachian Trail thru hike.
-Although it’s .2 miles off the Appalachian Trail, I decided to make to explore the spot.
+Although it’s .2 miles off the Appalachian Trail, I decided to explore the spot.
 The hiking on the Appalachian Trail near Point of Rocks can be a little rocky, it is fairly flat and tress provide plenty of shade!
 There are multiple access points, so you can make this hike as long or short as you like.